-Kevin Lunney: Three people are being questioned about the abduction and torture of the Quinn Industrial Holdings executive two months ago.
-Photograph: BBC Spotlight
+Three people arrested over the abduction and torture of Quinn Industrial Holdings (QIH) executive Kevin Lunney two months ago have been released without charge.

 Two men, in their 20s and 40s, and a woman in her 50s had been held at Kells, Cavan and Monaghan Garda stations.